A Stereotype-Free Guide to Managing Multiple Generations in the Workplace

 But these large, swift shifts can often increase the divide between generations in the workplace.
 Each generation entered the workforce at very different times and became accustomed to different ways of getting work done.

-Resorting to lazy stereotypes is often an attempt to develop a coherent theory of how to manage multiple generations.
+Resorting to lazy stereotypes is often an attempt to develop a coherent theory of how to manage multiple generations in the workplace.
 While it’s an understandable urge, that doesn’t mean it’s a helpful one.
 Here are some strategies to try instead.

 Strategies for Managing Multiple Generations